Fishing in Placencia, Belize: A local guide's perspective

 Table of contents

-Permit are considered the ultimate prize on the flats, and with good reason.
-They are notoriously elusive, selective, and incredibly alert to their surroundings.
-These fish typically weigh 8–20 pounds in Belize, with the occasional bruiser pushing 30 lbs!
-We usually spot them tailing on shallow turtle grass flats or near coral patches and reef edges.
-On a rising or high tide, Permit come up top across the flats to feed, and as the tide falls, they often shift toward the edges of flats or into deeper channels.
+Permit are the ultimate prize on the flats.
+They're notoriously elusive, selective, and incredibly alert to their surroundings.
+These fish weigh 8-20 pounds down here, with the occasional bruiser pushing 30 lbs.
+We spot them tailing on shallow turtle grass flats or near coral patches and reef edges.
+On a rising or high tide, they come up across the flats to feed.
+As the tide falls, they shift toward the edges or into deeper channels.

-Stealth and accurate casting are everything with Permit.
+Stealth and accurate casting are everything.
 Any sudden noise or a poor cast can send them running.
-On very calm days, we'll likely get out of the boat and wade when we see a tailing fish to minimize disturbance.
+On very calm days, we'll get out of the boat and wade when we see a tailing fish to minimize disturbance.

-For insider tips and proven tactics to outsmart Permit, make sure to read this article: Crack the Permit code: A complete guide to catching Permit in Belize
+For insider tips and proven tactics, read this article: Crack the Permit code: A complete guide to catching Permit

-The Tarpon in and around this area ranges from smaller juveniles to monster adults.
-We have resident Tarpon in the 10–40 pound class stalking the mangrove-lined lagoons, creek mouths, and deeper channels around Placencia.
+The tarpon around here range from smaller juveniles to monster adults.
+We have resident tarpon in the 10-40 pound class stalking the mangrove-lined lagoons, creek mouths, and deeper channels.
 We often spot them rolling at the surface to gulp air in the early morning calm.
-Hooking one of these smaller Tarpon is a ton of fun on a 9 or 10-weight rod.
-Then, from late spring through summer, the big migratory Tarpon arrives.
-These fish can be 80–120+ pounds and tend to cruise in more open water or hang around river mouths and deeper channels.
-When those hook up to the end of your line, that's definitely a moment you'll never forget.
+Hooking one of these smaller fish is a ton of fun on a 9 or 10-weight rod.

-Most Bonefish here are 2–4 pounds, with the occasional 5–7 pounder in the mix.
-We often find them around nearby cayes, and you'll easily spot the flashes and nervous water moving across the shallows on a clear day.
-The Bonefish around Placencia are around year-round.
+Most bonefish here are 2-4 pounds, with the occasional 5-7 pounder in the mix.
+We find them around nearby cayes, and you'll easily spot the flashes and nervous water moving across the shallows on a clear day.
+Bonefish are around year-round.

 Rods and reels

-When it comes to tackle, you'll want to gear up for saltwater species.
-For Bonefish, a fast-action 7 or 8 wt rod is perfect.
-For Permit, a 9 or 10 wt is most common.
-Bring the big guns for Tarpon: a 10 wt can handle the juveniles, but you'll be happier with an 11 or 12 wt for anything sizable.
-Reels should have a smooth, strong, reliable drag system and at least 150–200 yards of backing for Permit and 250-300 yards for bigger Tarpon.
+When it comes to tackle, gear up for saltwater species.
+For bonefish, a fast-action 7 or 8 wt rod is perfect.
+For permit, a 9 or 10 wt is most common.
+Bring the big guns for tarpon: a 10 wt can handle the juveniles, but you'll be happier with an 11 or 12 wt for anything sizable.
+Reels should have a smooth, strong, reliable drag system and at least 150-200 yards of backing for permit and 250-300 yards for bigger tarpon.

 Fly lines

-Fly lines must be tropical-rated so they don't turn limp and get sticky in the heat.
-We primarily use floating lines on the flats.
-However, if you have an extra spool or reel, an intermediate or full sinking line can help get the fly in front of the Tarpon in the deeper channels outside Placencia.
+Fly lines must be tropical-rated so they don't turn limp and sticky in the heat.
+We use floating lines on the flats.
+However, if you have an extra spool or reel, an intermediate or full sinking line can help get the fly in front of tarpon in the deeper channels outside town.

 Leaders and tippets

-We generally use 9–12 ft leaders tapered to ~12–20 lb test for Bonefish and Permit.
-For Tarpon, you'll want a shock tippet: typically a 5–6 foot 20 lb class tippet with a 2–3 foot section of 60–80 lb shock tippet.
+We use 9-12 ft leaders tapered to ~12-20 lb test for bonefish and permit.
+For tarpon, you'll want a shock tippet: a 5-6 foot 20 lb class tippet with a 2-3 foot section of 60-80 lb shock tippet.

 Flies